Louise Kampes, Kamkins Cloth Art Dolls USA 1919+

 Kamkins dolls have a flesh colored cloth stuffed body with either disk jointed shoulders and hips or tab style joint at the shoulders with stitched hips and a voice box in the tummy.
 Ms. Kampes used home sewers to assemble the dolls and clothing in appropriate to the era outfits.

-If the label has fallen off, dolls can be unmarked or stamped Kamkins A Dolly Made To Love Patented by L. R. Kampes, Atlantic, N.J. or signed in ink Kampes, Atlantic City, N.J. or Kamkins Studio.
+If the Kamkins doll label has fallen off, dolls are unmarked or stamped Kamkins A Dolly Made To Love Patented by L. R. Kampes, Atlantic, N.J. or signed in ink Kampes, Atlantic City, N.J. or Kamkins Studio.
+Doll mark of a red paper heart shaped label on the chest Kamkins, A Dolly Made To Love, Patented, from, L. R. Kampes, Studios Atlantic City, N.J.